 A stroke is what happens when blood flow to part of the brain is interrupted.
 The result is oxygen deprivation to brain tissue, which can have devastating consequences.
-The ability of a patient to recover from a stroke depends on the severity of the attack, as well as how quickly medical attention is provided.
-A massive stroke can be fatal, but for many patients experiencing a stroke, recovery is long, but possible.
+The ability to recover from a stroke depends on the severity of the stroke and how quickly you get medical attention.
+A massive stroke can be fatal, but for many people experiencing a stroke, recovery is long but possible.

-There are two main types of stroke: hemorrhagic and ischemic.
 A hemorrhagic stroke occurs when blood vessels in the brain rupture, causing blood to accumulate in the surrounding brain tissue.
-This causes pressure on the brain, which can be problematic.
-The rupture can also leave part of the brain deprived of blood and oxygen.
-Only 13 percent of strokes are hemorrhagic, according to the American Stroke Association.
+This causes pressure on the brain and can leave part of your brain deprived of blood and oxygen.
+Thirteen percent of strokes are hemorrhagic, according to the American Stroke Association.

 The majority of strokes are ischemic.
 An ischemic stroke results from a clot that blocks blood flow to a particular region of the brain.
 The clot may be a cerebral thrombosis, meaning it forms at the site of the blockage in the brain.
 Alternatively, the clot may be a cerebral embolism, which means it forms elsewhere in the body and moves into the brain, causing a stroke.